fairbrother-lab/LariatMapper/README.md

 ### Head and tail
 ![A diagram illustrating RNA-seq reads split into a head and a tail, and linear vs inverted gapped alignments](./resources/images/Linear%20vs%20Inverted%20alignments.svg)

-The fundamental aim of LariatMapper is to identify lariat reads by their inverted gapped alignment to the genome.
+The fundamental goal of LariatMapper is to identify lariat reads by their inverted gapped alignment to the genome.
 To find those alignments, we split RNA-seq reads into two fragments.
 For practicality, we name the 5'-end fragment the **head** and the 3'-end fragment the **tail**.

 In the diagram above, we illustrate an mRNA read alignment as an example of a linear gapped alignment, with the head at the end of an exon and the tail at the start of a downstream exon.
 A lariat read alignment is used as an example of an inverted gapped alignment, with the head inside an intron and the tail at an upstream 5' splice site.

+### Steps

 ### Read classes

-LariatMapper aims to classify all input reads by the type of RNA template from which they originated.
-Read classes are mututally exclusive, and can be divided into 2 groups:
+LariatMapper assigns a "read class" to all input reads which describes their RNA template.
+Some classes don't represent any particular type of RNA, but rather the extent of information that LariatMapper was able to obtain before the read got filtered out (e.g. **Fivep alignment**).
+Read classes can be divided into 2 groups based on whether or not the read aligned linearly to the genome in LariatMapper's first step:

 1. The read *does* have a valid linear alignment to the genome, and...
 	- **Exon-exon junction**: ... contains an exon-exon splice junction but no exon-intron junctions.